 AR vs VR: similarities and differences

 Both AR and VR are here for creating virtual content.
 Defined as both useful and engaging, they are becoming extremely relevant in industries like entertainment, marketing, real estate, design and more.
-They come in handy in healthcare where nurses and doctors can rely on them for training and surgery assistance purposes.
+They come in handy in new technology in healthcare where nurses and doctors can rely on them for training and surgery assistance purposes.

 Both technologies allow students to consume edifying content and study with more enthusiasm.
 Immersive experiences like VR make it possible to visit any place on Earth and beyond, as well as conduct lab experiments and perform technical tasks safely and without manuals at hand.